 If you are interested in studying crime and human behavior, and have good problem-solving skills and excellent attention to detail, you could find a career as a criminologist to be challenging and rewarding.
 Other important attributes for this career can include responsibility and integrity, as well as the ability to take a broad view of an issue and think logically.

-By honing these traits and earning an applied psychology degree with a concentration in forensic psychology, you could be on track for a criminologist career.
+By honing these traits and earning an applied psychology degree with a concentration in forensic psychology, you could be on track toward a criminologist career.